-- Be mindful of cross-contamination: keep clean and dirty separate from each other, wear personal protective equipment (PPE), and wash your hands frequently.
-Ensure that the instruments are totally dry before you package them. - When you unload your instruments, make sure the packs are not wet and the chemical indicators have changed. - Packs are more susceptible to damage and contamination when they are warm and/or moist.
-Keep packs on wire or mesh surfaces (not a solid surface) until cooled to room temperature.
-Clean, heat proof mitts may be used to remove the whole rack from the autoclave. - Look at instruments when you unpack them for use.
-Make sure the indicator within demonstrates a "pass" and that the pack has no signs of water damage or tiny tears or rips. - Pack your pouches in a way that keeps them safe, dry and not too squished, such as a rectangular food storage container with a silicone seal around the lid and a click lock.
+- Be mindful of cross-contamination: keep clean and dirty separate from each other, wear gloves, and wash your hands frequently.
+Ensure that the instruments are totally dry before you package them. - When you unload your instruments, make sure the packs are not wet and the chemical indicators have changed. - Look at instruments when you unpack them for use.
+Make sure the indicator within demonstrates a "pass" and that the pack has no signs of water damage or tiny tears or rips. - Pack your pouches in a way that keeps them safe, dry and not too squished, such as a rectangular Tupperware.